 7. “I’m not hauling 3+ kids around the store alone, so we have no groceries”

-The horror.
 The desperate whining for foods that will never actually pass their lips.
-The soul-shredding, migraine inducing walk of terror that is the seasonal aisle (why are there toys for St. Patrick’s Day?!
-Surely a holiday celebrating alcoholism doesn’t need to be marketed to minors?)
-It takes a parent with a will of iron and the talent to feign temporary deafness to take a child to the grocery store, much less two or more of the little fiends.
+The soul-shredding, migraine-inducing gauntlet that is the seasonal aisle (why are there toys for St. Patrick’s Day?!
+Surely a holiday for alcoholism doesn’t need to be marketed to minors?)
 It’s not hard to talk yourself out of a trip if it means you have to take the kids, but the end result is that you save your sanity and lose the groceries you may need for dinner.

 To the rescue comes-Chili.
 If you’ve got some frozen ground meat and cans in the pantry you’ve got chili.
 No frozen meat?
 You’ve got vegetarian chili.
 Try Clean Out the Pantry Chili from Stephanie O’Dea.
-Remember that crock pot baked chicken recipe?
-It works with frozen chicken breasts and then you have chicken and whatever grains or noodles you have in a box in the pantry.
+Boil up some chicken and whatever grains or noodles you have in a box in the pantry.
 Or try 10 Quick Recipes from the Pantry via Cooking Light.

-8. “If I see another dirty dish I will break it”
+8. “If I see another dirty dish, I’ll break it”

 One pot meals.
 Like One Pot Penne via Add a Pinch.com, One Pot Mac and Cheese from Jennifer at Show Me the Yummy.com, or 22 Easy One Pot Meals from Beth at Budget Bytes.
 (Beth is amazing.
 If you only click on one link from this whole thing, let it be hers because Budget Bytes is fantastic.)

-There are days when I held my stuff together all through the morning drop-off chaos, all through many diverse daytime challenges, and all afternoon during pick-up, homework and whine time.
-And then, with lovingly prepared dinner presented on our cheap plastic Disney princess plates (my husband likes the Jasmine one, don’t believe what he tells you) my beautiful children refuse to eat.
+There are days when I held it together all through the morning drop-off chaos.
+All through many diverse daytime challenges.
+All afternoon during pick-up, homework and whine time.
+And then, with a lovingly prepared dinner presented on our cheap plastic Disney princess plates (my husband likes the Jasmine one, don’t believe what he tells you) my beautiful children refuse to eat.
 Because a fleck of green herb has touched their protein.
-And all my stuff is now lost.
-I am channeling the Beast when he tries to convince Belle to come down to dinner.
+And all my shit is now lost.

 It’s taco time.
 Picky eaters can add as much or as little as they like to tacos.
 Maybe Chicken Tacos from Jessica Merchant and How Sweet It Is.com or Easy Beef Tacos from Betty Crocker.
 If all else fails, 29 Terrific Taco Recipes from The Latin Kitchen.com-there has to be at least one your finicky eater will like.